-Live chat support allows customers to have text-based conversations with support teams via the web.
-Using live chat software embedded on the company’s website, customers can send their questions to a person (or sometimes an AI bot) who can quickly reply to them in the same small window.
+Live chat support is a way for customers to have real-time, back-and-forth conversations with support agents.
+Using live chat software embedded on a company’s website, customers can send their questions to a person who can quickly reply to them in the same small window.

-Live chat software is also used for purposes beyond support — for example, to enable sales conversations.
-However, live chat software, which is built for delivering great support, may include additional support-focused features such as deep integration with knowledge base and shared inbox tools.
+Live chat software is also used for purposes beyond support for things like enabling sales conversations.
+However, live chat software that is built specifically for customer support may include additional support-focused features, such as deep integration with knowledge base and shared inbox tools.

 Why should you offer live chat support to your customers?
 Because customers love it!
 Studies show that live chat is the preferred choice of many customers, and it has the highest customer satisfaction level of any support channel.